achakilum/gltbam/README.md

 # GL Texture Buddy Allocation Manager

 This is a small library designed to manage texture memory using the buddy allocation technique.
-Given the file paths to a set of image files, you may allocate those images, retrieve their rendering info such as their texture coordinates and designated texture sampler, e then free those images using single function calls.
+Given the file paths to a set of image files, you may allocate those images, retrieve their rendering info such as their texture coordinates and designated texture sampler, then free those images using single function calls.
+Because this library uses the buddy allocation technique, you may expect reduced fragmentation of the texture memory space.

+This library requires that you have the GLEW and GLFW frameworks installed on your Linux machine.

 ##### Instructions

-1. Copy `gltbam.cpp`, `gltbam.h`, and `stb/stb_image.h` into your project and include them in the compilation/linking process.
+1. Copy `gltbam.cpp`, `gltbam.h`, and `stb/stb_image.h` into your project and include them in the compilation/linking process (`Makefile` shows an example of how to include the files).

 2. Initialize and deinitalize GLTBAM using `gltbam::init()` and `gltbam::deinit()` respectively.